timscargill/Virtual-Inertial-SLAM/README.md

 * Tim Scargill (timothyjames.scargill AT duke.edu)
 * Maria Gorlatova (maria.gorlatova AT duke.edu)

-This work was supported in part by NSF grants CSR-1903136, CNS-1908051, and CNS-2112562, NSF CAREER Award IIS-2046072, and a Facebook Research Award.
+This work was supported in part by NSF grants CSR-1903136, CNS-1908051, and CNS-2112562, NSF CAREER Award IIS-2046072, and a Meta Research Award.